turtler12/Muon/README.md

 optimizer = Muon(muon_params, lr=0.02, momentum=0.95,
                  adamw_params=adaw_params, adamw_lr=3e-4, adamw_betas=(0.90, 0.95), adamw_wd=0.01)
 ```

+You'll have to replace `model.body` and `model.head` with whatever's appropriate for your model.

 ### Q: Why do we need the AdamW backup?
 Answer: Muon is only meant for optimizing >= 2D parameters, and it's not recommended for the embedding or classification head layers (this is similar to Shampoo and SOAP).